beet-software/dorm/docs/docs/quickstart/generate-a-showcase.md

 # Generate a showcase project

-Use `dorm_example` when you want a complete starting point instead of adding the dORM packages one by one.
-The command creates a project with annotated models, a generated-code workflow, the store domain used throughout the showcase, and setup instructions for the selected engine.
+Use `dorm_example` when you want to see the portable ORM workflow before connecting it to your own application.
+The command creates a complete project with annotated models, generated repositories, the store domain used throughout the showcase, and setup instructions for the selected engine.

+Choose `memory` to focus on the generated application surface without external infrastructure.
+Choose another profile when you want to see the same store operations connected to PostgreSQL, MySQL, MongoDB, SQLite, Firebase, Firestore, or HTTP.
+The profile changes the backend setup and capabilities;
+the recurring model and repository operations remain recognizable.

 ## Install the generator